8 Hours / 8 CEs

 • Practice Setting

-• Law enforcement agency psychological services units
+• Police or sheriff’s psychological services units

-• University-based forensic psychology clinics
+• University or medical-center forensic assessment clinics

 Presented By

-David M. Corey, PhD, ABPP, Psychologist
+David M. Corey, PhD, ABPP Psychologist

 David M. Corey, Ph.D., ABPP is a licensed psychologist with nearly 40 years of experience performing high-stakes evaluations of candidates and employees in public safety positions (e.g., police officers, firefighters, emergency dispatchers, corrections officers, parole and probation officers, federal law enforcement personnel) and other safety-sensitive positions, including physicians, nurses, and pilots.
 He is the founding president of the American Board of Police & Public Safety Psychology, and a Fellow of the American Psychological Association (Division 18).
 He is an ABPP board certified specialist in both forensic psychology and in police and public safety psychology.